 We showed that a binary pseudo de Bruijn sequence with respect to the mirror image does not have a circular form.
-We showed that a pseudo de Bruijn sequence of order 2 with respect to the mirror image over alphabet of even size > 4 does not exist.
+We showed that a pseudo de Bruijn sequence of order 2 with respect to the mirror image over alphabet of even size ≥ 4 does not exist.

-We showed that the number of pseudo de Bruijn sequence of order 2 with respect to the mirror image over an alphabet of odd size ≥ 3 is $(a-1)^a a(a+1)E_a/2^{a+1}$, where E_a is the total number of Euler tours in the complete graph K_a .
+We showed that the number of pseudo de Bruijn sequences of order 2 with respect to the mirror image over an alphabet of odd size ≥ 3 is $(a-1)^a a(a+1)E_a/2^{a+1}$, where E_a is the total number of Euler tours in the complete graph K_a .
+The precise formula for E_a is complicated and so far there is no closed form for E_a .
+We know that the formula for the number of pseudo de Bruijn sequences is at least as hard as that for E_a and any formula for the latter would lead to a formula for the former.

-With respect to antimorphic involution other than the mirror image, no non-trivial property on the pseudo de Bruijn sequences is known.
+With respect to antimorphic involution other than the mirror image, no nontrivial property on the pseudo de Bruijn sequences is known.